XMLTV/xmltv/README.md

 ### MacOS

-XMLTV is packaged for MacOS in the [Fink Project](http://pdb.finkproject.org/pdb/package.php/xmltv)
+XMLTV is packaged for MacOS in the [MacPorts Project](https://ports.macports.org/port/xmltv/)

 ## Installation (Source)